Webpage created: June 30, 2017

 Leaving the Hoe on the eastern side by the path from the lighthouse one will come to a restaurant known as The Plymouth Dome.
 This replaced the Mallard Cafe during the 1980s and was at first a cafe cum local history display which the Council failed to maintain and update.
 In the wall at the entrance is the Reform Tablet.

 On the waterfront will be seen, beneath the Royal Citadel, the home of the Royal Corinthian Yacht Club, and further westwards, the Tinside Lido.
 By following Hoe Road along the shore of the Hoe, you will be able to get a better view of the Belvedere and also visit the Garden of Remembrance that now fills what was once known a as the Bull Ring.
-Immediately opposite the Belvedere once stood the Plymouth Promenade Pier, which was lost during the Second World War.
+Immediately opposite the Belvedere and Bull Ring once stood the Plymouth Promenade Pier, which was lost during the Second World War.

 The children's pleasure park, with the West Hoe Miniature Railway, is situated in what was West Hoe Limestone Quarry and the houses erected on the site are known as the West Hoe Estate.
 On the shoreline will be seen the West Hoe Baths, now used as a restaurant, and West Hoe Pier.